amanraj2000/Efficient-Data-Stream-Anomaly-Detection/README.md

 6. Versatility: HS Tree can be adapted to different anomaly detection scenarios, whether the anomalies are outliers, changes in distribution, or unusual patterns in the data.

+Data Simulation

+The data stream is designed to mimic real-world scenarios, such as financial transactions or system metrics, where patterns can be affected by trends, seasonality, and noise.
+This simulation generates continuous floating-point numbers that include regular variations, occasional spikes, and random noise.
+Below is a breakdown of the data generation process:

+Base Value Generation:

+A random floating-point number is generated at each time step from a uniform distribution ranging between -100 and 100.
+This forms the core data stream.
+Seasonal Drift:

+To simulate real-world seasonality or long-term trends, a drift value is introduced.
+This drift accumulates over time, representing a slowly changing baseline that shifts the average value of the data stream.
+The drift value itself is updated at each step using a normal distribution (mean = 0, standard deviation = 1), simulating unpredictable gradual shifts in the data.
+Random Noise:

+To make the data more realistic, Gaussian noise is added to each generated value.
+This noise has a mean of 0 and a standard deviation of 5, simulating small-scale random fluctuations in real-world data.
+Occasional Spikes:

+At irregular intervals (with a 10% chance per time step), a significant "spike" is added to the data.
+These spikes can either be positive or negative, with magnitudes randomly chosen between 200 and 500.
+The direction of the spike is also random, and its magnitude is further influenced by the current drift, amplifying the effect of the spike.
+Real-Time Stream:

+The data stream is continuously produced at regular intervals, simulating a real-time feed.
+Each data point is published to a Kafka topic to allow for real-time consumption and processing by downstream components.